AninditaBasu/comparative-mythology/docs/myths/dragon_slaying.md

 ## Linguistic analysis

+Are there any connections between the words in the myths?

 In the Indra-Vritra myth, the name _Vritra_ is used interchangeably with _Vala_ and _Ahi_, as seen in the following verses from the Rig Veda:

 !!! note ""